Join the conversation

 Need an i20 that looks a little more “rugged”?
 Then the new Bayon is the car for you.

-Welcome, the new Bayon – we could hardly wait either.
-For those of you not familiar with the current model, Bayon is essentially Hyundai’s attempt to cash in on the booming market for Superminis on stilts.
+Meet the new Hyundai Bayon.
+For those of you not familiar with the outgoing model, Bayon is essentially Hyundai’s attempt to cash in on the booming compact crossover market.
 As such, the running gear is transplanted directly from Hyundai’s excellent little i20 hatchback into a similar car with a loftier ride-height and chunkier styling, creating the illusion of some off-road ability.

 Illusion really is the operative word, though: those attempting any serious off-roading will quickly be humbled thanks to a lack of four-wheel-drive and relatively modest ground clearance.
-Although the same criticism could fairly be levelled at rivals like Ford’s Puma and Peugeot’s 2008, which also boast about as much off-road prowess as a Little Tikes Car.
+Although the same criticism could fairly be levelled at rivals like Ford’s Puma and Peugeot’s 2008, which also boast little genuine off-road ability.

 Enter your registration and postcode and we’ll show you the best tyres for your SUV